-Wellbeing was again in 2023 an area of employment investment, despite a corresponding drop on levels of student wellbeing reported by learners.
-For example only 49% of learners reported a positive level of response on measures of life satisfaction (source: Attitudes to School Survey data 2023) compared with 57% across the state.
+Wellbeing was again in 2024 an area of employment investment, despite a corresponding drop on levels of student wellbeing reported by learners.
+For example only 49% of learners reported a positive level of response on measures of life satisfaction compared with 57% across the state.
 At the same time learners at the college reported higher levels of normal and high resilience in comparison to 2022 and 2021.
 Throughout the year Staff continued to use wellbeing Chronicle entries to capture student wellbeing concerns and use this data to plan and implement student wellbeing supports accordingly.
+Commencement towards a whole College Wellbeing framework was instigated in the latter half of 2024.